General Information

 Abutment region of a deck truss bridge.

-The bottom chords are connected to the abutments by base plates and anchor bolts; vertical and horizontal displacements are assumed constrained.
-The upper chords are connected to the timber structure of the entrance stairs.
-Figure 6 shows the bridge in the mid-span region.
+The bottom chords are connected to the abutments by base plates and anchor bolts.
+Figure 6 shows a schematic lateral view of the bridge.

 Deck truss bridge.